Photo: Dietmar Rabich / Wikimedia Commons

 Price: AUD 600–5,000/night (~€365–3,040) | Location: 7 Hickson Road, The Rocks

-Park Hyatt Sydney is the finest hotel in Australia by consensus — the extraordinary position (the hotel sits directly below the southern pylon of the Sydney Harbour Bridge, on the western edge of the Cove, with the Opera House directly opposite across the harbour), the extraordinary bathtub view (the signature: a freestanding bathtub positioned before a floor-to-ceiling window, looking directly at the Opera House — the most recognizable hotel room view in Australia), and the extraordinary rooftop pool (the most extraordinary hotel pool in Australia — the Harbour Bridge overhead, the Opera House in direct view across the water, and the extraordinary harbour light at sunrise).
+Park Hyatt Sydney is the finest hotel in Australia by consensus — the position (the hotel sits directly below the southern pylon of the Sydney Harbour Bridge, on the western edge of the Cove, with the Opera House directly opposite across the harbour), the signature bathtub view (a freestanding bathtub positioned before a floor-to-ceiling window, looking directly at the Opera House — the most recognizable hotel room view in Australia), and the rooftop pool (the Harbour Bridge overhead, the Opera House in direct view across the water, and striking harbour light at sunrise).

 The booking strategy: The Opera House-facing harbour rooms are the primary draw; the less expensive Harbour Bridge-facing rooms have the same general harbour view but the Opera House is at an angle rather than directly opposite.
 The bath views require the Opera House-facing rooms.
 Book 2–4 months ahead for peak summer season (December–February).